TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/_index.md

 ---
 title: "AWS"
 description: ""
+distribution: "AWS"
 ---

-The Things Enterprise Stack is currently available as an AWS CloudFormation stack that can be purchased at the AWS Marketplace.
+{{% tts %}} is currently available as an AWS CloudFormation stack that can be purchased at the AWS Marketplace.

 <!--more-->